An Unknown Field: The Music of the Plants

 The Instrument We Use

 The device looks nice and is easy to use.
 All you need to do is turning it on, insert the steel probe into the soil near the roots of a plant or at the base of a tree and connect the spring clip to the surface of leaves which sometimes need to be moistened.
 The next step is to wait with patience.
 Just remember they are not machines so they may not always respond.
 A little encouragement may be needed because some of them are too shy to play.
-(Click here to learn more details about how to use the instrument)

 As I said, the instrument isn’t difficult to use but there is a story behind it which began over forty years ago.
 In the 1970s Damanhur, a Federation of Communities, started their journey on finding ways to communicate with the world of plants so they created an instrument.
 During the forty years, countless tests, many prototypes and re-workings of the basic technology were taken to refine the device.
 Their persistence gave us chance to hear the beautiful music of plants.